 Attention Focus - identifies the ease with which attention can be directed to relevant features in the visual environment, which is important for learning complex material.

-Although the Exercise is fully self-contained, there are ways you can make it even more effective for young children in particular.
+Although the Assessment is fully self-contained, there are ways you can make it even more effective for young children in particular.
 We have found, for example, that it can be beneficial to offer a simple verbal praise (“Good!”) when the screen flashes after each correct response, and to say or do nothing when an error occurs.
 We have also found it can be effective to tell the child at the beginning that s/he will be earning points, and will have an opportunity at the end to trade them for a reward, like a snack, small toy, or recreational activity.
-This will make the score even more reinforcing, and encourage the child to continue to the end of the Exercise (typically about 10 minutes).
+This will make the score even more reinforcing, and encourage the child to continue to the end of the Assessment (typically about 10 minutes).